 9. Peren

 Peren, a city that exudes an aura of resilience, is an embodiment of Nagaland’s history and heritage.
-Located in picturesque landscapes, Peren’s history is woven into the lives of the Zeliang and Kuki tribes, who have made this area their home.
+Peren’s history weaves through the lives of the Zeliang and Kuki tribes, who have made this area their home in picturesque landscapes.

 Tales of survival against adversity mark the city’s past as its inhabitants navigated through challenges to preserve their unique cultural practices and way of life.
 Peren’s historical significance is palpable in its traditions, festivals, and art forms.
 The city’s festivals, such as “Akpise,” reflect the deep connection between the people and the land.

-The echoes of ancestral wisdom can also be heard in the folklore and oral traditions that have been passed down through generations.
-Peren’s serene environment is also dotted with natural landmarks that have held significance for the indigenous communities, further underscoring the intertwined relationship between the people and their surroundings.
+The echoes of ancestral wisdom resonate in the folklore and oral traditions passed down through generations.
+Peren’s serene environment includes natural landmarks that hold significance for the indigenous communities, underscoring the deep connection between the people and their surroundings.

 10. Kiphire